cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`-I input_configuration_file`**

-The full path and filename of an input configuration file, which defines the Greenplum Database host systems, the coordinator instance and segment instances on the hosts, using the `QD_PRIMARY_ARRAY`, `PRIMARY_ARRAY`, and `MIRROR_ARRAY` parameters.
+The full path and filename of an input configuration file, which defines the Cloudberry Database host systems, the coordinator instance and segment instances on the hosts, using the `QD_PRIMARY_ARRAY`, `PRIMARY_ARRAY`, and `MIRROR_ARRAY` parameters.
 The input configuration file is typically created by using `gpinitsystem` with the `-O output_configuration_file` option.
 Edit those parameters in order to initialize a new cluster or re-create a cluster from a backed up configuration.
 You must provide either the `-c <cluster_configuration_file>` option or the `-I <input_configuration_file>` option to `gpinitsystem`.

 **`-n locale | --locale=locale`**

-Sets the default locale used by Greenplum Database.
+Sets the default locale used by Cloudberry Database.
 If not specified, the default locale is `en_US.utf8`.
 A locale identifier consists of a language identifier and a region identifier, and optionally a character set encoding.
 For example, `sv_SE` is Swedish as spoken in Sweden, `en_US` is U.S. English, and `fr_CA` is French Canadian.
 If more than one character set can be useful for a locale, then the specifications look like this: `en_US.UTF-8` (locale specification and character set encoding).
 On most systems, the command `locale` will show the locale environment settings and `locale -a` will show a list of all available locales.

 **`--lc-collate=locale`**

 Similar to `--locale`, but sets the locale used for collation (sorting data).
-The sort order cannot be changed after Greenplum Database is initialized, so it is important to choose a collation locale that is compatible with the character set encodings that you plan to use for your data.
+The sort order cannot be changed after Cloudberry Database is initialized, so it is important to choose a collation locale that is compatible with the character set encodings that you plan to use for your data.
 There is a special collation name of `C` or `POSIX` (byte-order sorting as opposed to dictionary-order sorting).
 The `C` collation can be used with any character encoding.

 **`--lc-ctype=locale`**

 Similar to `--locale`, but sets the locale used for character classification (what character sequences are valid and how they are interpreted).
-This cannot be changed after Greenplum Database is initialized, so it is important to choose a character classification locale that is compatible with the data you plan to store in Greenplum Database.
+This cannot be changed after Cloudberry Database is initialized, so it is important to choose a character classification locale that is compatible with the data you plan to store in Cloudberry Database.

 **`--lc-messages=locale`**

-Similar to `--locale`, but sets the locale used for messages output by Greenplum Database.
-The current version of Greenplum Database does not support multiple locales for output messages (all messages are in English), so changing this setting will not have any effect.
+Similar to `--locale`, but sets the locale used for messages output by Cloudberry Database.
+The current version of Cloudberry Database does not support multiple locales for output messages (all messages are in English), so changing this setting will not have any effect.

 **`--lc-monetary=locale`**